 A 2kW solar power system is big enough to charge a 2018 Nissan Leaf.
 A single charge should allow travel of up to 28km a day - even in June when solar power isn’t expected to produce as much electricity due to increased cloud cover and shorter days.
 Therefore a 2kW solar panel system in June will cover exactly what a Nissan Leaf typically needs to travel during a day's worth of driving.
 In other months excess power will be available, and appliances in the home can easily use all the extra electricity up.

 For the average kiwi household wishing to power a home and charge an EV with solar panels (without batteries but with grid assistance), a recommendation would likely be to install a 5-6kW solar power system.
 Since the average solar power system size currently being installed in New Zealand is a 4kW system, then the extra 2kW is added on for EV charging (this is a rough, generic estimate).

 To find out the best system size and the optimal amount of solar panels required for a build click here to get 3 free solar quotes.

 3. Why Do Solar Power Systems Compliment EV’s

 An EV will increase your power bills, roughly by a third, but despite this, they are still significantly cheaper than purchasing fuel from a petrol station.
-What’s considerably pleasant about the solar and EV combo is that the customer is paying for the EV’s power directly.
-A solar power system is an upfront investment but is expected to last at least 25 years.
+What’s considerably pleasant about the solar and EV combo is that the customer is paying for the EV’s power up front.
+A solar power system is a once-off purchase but is expected to last at least 25 years.
 This allows for protection from electricity price increases.

 4. What Are The Environmental Benefits For Charging An EV With Solar